-Table A
+TABLE A

-Option Description Change from current state 1) Status quo Fixed contribution approach.
+OPTION DESCRIPTION CHANGE FROM CURRENT STATE 1.
+Status quo Fixed contribution approach.
 None.
 Likely revision to terms and conditions.
-1a) Status quo plus Apply block contribution approach.
+1 a.
+Status quo plus Apply block contribution approach.
 First Nations have greater flexibility in how funds are used for CFS in communities.
 Must work with a fixed amount of funding.
-2) Regional support model Trusted regional organizations would serve as the funding allocator and capacity support provider for First Nations not affiliated to an FNCFS agency.
+2. Regional support model Trusted regional organizations would serve as the funding allocator and capacity support provider for First Nations not affiliated to an FNCFS agency.
 Variation in regional allocation models.
 Localized capacity support for CFS.
-3) First Nations needs assessments Funding held in trust by regional organizations until First Nation is prepared to accept the funding for use (within approx. 1-5 years), following consultation with community on their own timeline.
+3. First National needs assessments Funding held in trust by regional organizations until a First Nation is prepared to accept the funding for use (within approx. 1-5 years), following consultation with community on their own timeline.
 Resources accessed based on readiness of First Nation.

 To estimate funding amounts, IFSD developed a series of scenarios.
-There are three scenarios (scenarios 3a, 3b, 3c), in addition to the base scenario (scenario 1), that are reviewed in the integral report (all other scenarios are included in the appendix).
+There are three scenarios (scenarios 3a, 3b, 3c), in addition to the base scenario (scenario 1), that are reviewed in the integral report (all other scenarios are included in Appendix G).
 These scenarios use different per capita allocations to define a baseline and include top-ups for service-related activities, e.g., information technology.
 Over the five-year period, estimates range from \$1.3B in scenario 1 to \$2.6B in scenario 3c (Figure A).